Sremska Mitrovica: Ethnic groups

 Most of the settlements in the city have an ethnic Serb majority.
-Ethnically mixed settlement with relative Serb majority is Stara Bingula.
+Stara Bingula is an ethnically mixed settlement with a relative Serbian majority.
 The main concentration of ethnic minorities is in the urban area of the city.

 The ethnic composition of the city:

 Religion

 In 2002, the population of city of Sremska Mitrovica included 76,290 Orthodox Christians, 3,935 Roman Catholics, 252 Protestants and 106 Muslims.
 Orthodox Christians in Sremska Mitrovica are belonging to the Eparchy of Syrmia of the Serbian Orthodox Church.
 Catholics belong to the Diocese of Syrmia, which has its seat in Sremska Mitrovica.

 Climate

 Sremska Mitrovica has a humid subtropical climate bordering very closely on a humid continental climate (Köppen climate classification: Dfb) as well as an oceanic climate (Köppen climate classification: Cfb).

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):